Durruti Column: Formation

-The column was formed in Barcelona where, on 18 July 1936, the anarchists started fighting against General Goded and his armies.
-The republican government had done nothing to protect the city from the rebellious army under the command of General Franco; Barcelona was left undefended.
+The column was formed in Barcelona where, on 18 July 1936, the anarchists started fighting against General Manuel Goded and his army in what became known as the Battle of Barcelona.
+The republican government and the Captain General of Catalonia, Francisco Llano de la Encomienda, had done nothing to protect the city from the rebellious army in Catalonia; Barcelona was left undefended.
 Fearing attack, the anarchist and communist organisations such as CNT-FAI along with Unión General de Trabajadores (UGT), the Workers' Party of Marxist Unification ("Partit Obrer d'Unificació Marxista", POUM) and the Unified Socialist Party of Catalonia ("Partit Socialista Unificat de Catalunya", PSUC) organised themselves into militia units and took weapons from the arsenals with the support of the people responsible for the arsenals, mostly non-commissioned officers.
-The anarchists, under the command of Buenaventura Durruti, one of the most popular leaders of Federación Anarquista Ibérica attacked the Atarazanas/Drassanes barracks.
+The anarchists, under the command of Buenaventura Durruti, one of the most popular leaders of Federación Anarquista Ibérica, attacked the Atarazanas/Drassanes barracks.
 Later on, the headquarters of the Durruti Column was attacked at Bujaraloz, halfway between Barcelona and Madrid.

 On 20 July 1936, Durruti and other anarchists such as Juan García Oliver and Diego Abad de Santillán, participated in a meeting with Lluis Companys, the President of Catalonia.
 The next day, as the outcome of that meeting, they formed with other leftist organisations The Central Committee of the Antifascist Militias.
-Despite being in the majority they took only one third of the committee's seats.
-The committee was responsible for supplying and coordination of the actions different militias.
-After some time, it became dominated by the communists.
+Despite being in the majority, they took only one-third of the committee's seats.
+The committee was responsible for supplying and coordinating the actions of different militias.
+After some time, it became dominated by the Communists.